brannala/BA3/doc/BA3Manual.md

 ```
 cd /Users/<login>/Desktop/BA3-docs-examples
 ```
-to run a 2 population example dataset using the microsatellite version of the program type:
+to run a 3 population example dataset using the microsatellite version of the program type:
 ```
-BA3MSAT -v examples/2pop.txt
+BA3MSAT -v examples/3pop.txt
 ```
 You can also test the SNP version of the program since the example datasets only have 2 alleles per locus:
 ```
-BA3SNP -v examples/2pop.txt
+BA3SNP -v examples/3pop.txt
 ```
+#### 2.1.2 Running BA3 installed from binaries on Mac or Linux
 To run the program, you will ﬁrst need to start the terminal application which can be found in the Applications/Utilities folder on a Mac.
-A short tutorial on using the Mac OS X terminal can be found here.
+A short tutorial on using the Mac OS X terminal can be found [here](https://www.library.unlv.edu/sites/default/files/inline-images/wRkOVKa8PENf9196S4Q6Kpjbo7QwuzviXOI20clS9QHEPtJQY6.pdf).
 The following description assumes that you have unzipped the BA3 distribution ﬁle on the Desktop.
 If you have placed it elsewhere you will need to change the commands to indicate the correct ﬁle path.
-If you installed BA3 using Homebrew then the commands `BA3SNP` and `BA3MSAT` will be directly available.
 Once you open terminal you will see a command line prompt.
 On a Mac, at the prompt type:
 ```
 cd /Users/<login>/Desktop/BA3.*/binary/macosx